 - Use soft natural lighting.
 Either morning or early evening light works best.
 Avoid direct sunlight and harsh mid-day lighting.
 Set up your shot inside, near a window, or outside (but not in direct sunlight).

 - Go beyond the overhead or straight-on shot.
 Make your photos more dynamic by taking the shot from a variety of angles and distances, and then choosing the one that best complements your item.

 - Edit your photos to make them brighter, crisper and the colors truer.
 You'll also want to crop in interesting places to create movement in the photo.
 It may allow you to get closer to the item for a detail shot.

-- Use all 5 spots for photos in your item listings: show the item in use, show your creative packaging, place the item near a complementary prop to show scale.
+- Use all 5 spots for photos in your item listings to show your item's use, creative packaging, scale, details, and mood.

-Final tip: Be aware of the time you spend creating or curating your items, taking photos and doing research.
+Now let's dig into pricing.
+Pricing can be very intimidating when you are first starting out, but you can break it down using one of many existing pricing formulas.
+For example, here's a simple pricing formula created by yours truly.
+Be aware of the time you spend creating or curating your items, taking photos and doing research.
 Your time is valuable and you should reflect this in the price of your items.
-Here’s a post I wrote about calculating the right price.

 Setting Up for Success